Intimates and underwear - Girdles

 We offer fine threads for girdles which are high in tenacity and have high seam strength while appearing discrete in the seam.
-Approximate thread consumption is 35 metres.
+Approximate thread consumption is 35 meters.

 Depending on the required final quality, alternative thread types may be used.
 Thread size will determine needle size.